MachineFace/PrinterOSController/README.md

 * [Setup](#setup)

 ## General Info
-This project helps manage student project submissions to PrinterOS, script updates a google sheet every 5 mins with new data, and creates printable tickets for each print.
+This project helps manage student project submissions to PrinterOS.
+The script updates a google sheet every 5 mins with new data, and creates printable tickets for each print.
 Tickets have embedded images for easier physical tracking.

 ## Technologies
 Project is created with: